 When you are served with a petition to modify an existing child support order, you may panic with fear regarding the loss of the financial support that provides for the needs of your child.
-However, it is important to understand the statutory requirements of a modification and aid your case by employing a knowledgeable Pensacola Child Support Attorney to ensure your rights are protected.
+However, it is important to understand the statutory requirements of a modification and aid your case by employing a knowledgeable child support attorney to ensure your rights are protected.

 If you are the recipient, or an obligated party involved in an existing child support order, you may file a supplemental petition to modify this order with a showing of a substantial change in circumstances.
 However, this substantial change is generally a difficult bar to overcome as the Florida Legislature wishes to protect minor children and requires adequate financial aid be provided to support the child’s necessary living expenses.
 Therefore, when you are provided with a petition to modify an existing child support order, do not panic.
 Instead, begin by reviewing the grounds your co-parent noted as the substantial change in circumstances warranting the modification.

 In general, substantial changes consist of loss of income, change in custody or visitation, or a significant medical diagnosis.
 Florida statute provides a presumption of substantial change when the support amount provided for the child, as calculated by the child support guidelines, would increase or decrease by 15% or $50.
 This support amount can change due to the expenses relating to the child, or the income of the parties having significantly increased or decreased.
 For instance, if a child has recently been diagnosed with a medical condition resulting in full time care, medical appointments, or educational needs the expenses will inevitably increase which may require more financial support.